 This will depend on your objectives and should be adjusted according to your marketing funnel.
 At the top of the funnel you may only want to collect email.

 But as leads make it further down your funnel, the bot can gather more specific data.

 3) Define your chatbot tone of voice

-Knowing your audience is also key in defining the tone of voice and terminology of your chatbot.
+Knowing your audience, is also key defining the tone of voice and terminology of your chatbot.

 While the tone of voice should follow your brand guidelines to deliver a consistent message and build trust among the audience, the terminology should match the words your audience typically uses.

 What pages should your lead generation chatbot pop up on?
 What’s the right moment for it to be triggered?